fluencelabs/devcontainer/tutorial/aqua/quick_start.md

 root@56892f4726bb:/workspaces/devcontainer/aqua-tutorial#
 ```

-Now that we know our service exists, we can check on its interface(s) also with the`flidst` commandline tool:
+Now that we know that the module underlying our service exists, we can check on its interface(s) also with the`flidst` commandline tool:

 ```bash
 root@56892f4726bb:/workspaces/devcontainer/aqua-tutorial# fldist --node-id 12D3KooWKnEqMfYo9zvfHmqTLpLdiHXPe4SVqUWcWHDJdFGrSmcA  get_interface --id c9a315de-4fe2-4730-8f40-9209428383bc --expand